-Dr. Paul David Spradley is the founder and Chief Inclusion Officer of Care Based Leadership, LLC.; a diversity and inclusion firm that provides custom training that helps companies boost retention, increase productivity and grow revenue.
+Dr. Paul David Spradley is the co-founder and Chief Inclusion Officer of Care Based Leadership, LLC.; a diversity and inclusion firm that provides custom training that helps companies boost retention, increase productivity and grow revenue.
 A passionate advocate and change agent in the areas of education, youth development, and social justice.
 Spradley is an educator, mentor, seasoned public speaker, emcee and facilitator, consultant, ordained Elder and youth minister; and servant leader from Pittsburgh, Pennsylvania.
 A proud graduate of the Pittsburgh Public School system, Spradley holds a Bachelor of Arts in Communications and a Master’s of Science in Instructional Leadership from Robert Morris University.
 In 2017, he received his Doctorate in Education from the University of Pittsburgh where his research focus explored Care Based Practices by mentors of Black adolescent males.

 Dr. Spradley is a board member of the Urban Pathways K-5 College Charter School, the Pittsburgh Child Guidance Foundation, serves as the President of the Robert Morris University Black Alumni Council and is an ordained elder on the ministry team at The Simple Way: A Pittsburgh House Church Network.
 Spradley is a recipient of the Pittsburgh Cares Hero award, was inducted into the New Pittsburgh Couriers Fab 40 under 40, and received the Theodore Jones Outstanding Service to African American student’s award.